 Electricity Mains electricity is installed.
-The meter and consumer unit are located in the hall cupboard by the entrance door.
+The meter and consumer unit are located in a cupboard in the hallway.
 The system appears to be of a modern 13 amp type and design.
 The switch and socket outlets are plastic and the wiring is sheathed with PVC, where visible.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently or meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Gas Gas is supplied from the mains.
-The meter is located in the kitchen.
+The meter is located in the hall cupboard.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently or meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on
+If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Water, plumbing, bathroom fittings

-Water is supplied from the mains.
+Water, plumbing, bathroom fittings Water is supplied from the mains.
+The internal stop tap is located in the hall cupboard.
+There is a plastic cold water tank in the hall cupboard.
 The distribution pipes are a mixture of copper and plastic.
 The bathroom contains a bath, basin and w.c.
-The shower room contains a shower enclosure, basin and w.c.
-It is common for water spillages to occur around bath and shower areas.
-Such leakages if left unchecked can give rise to deterioration in concealed areas.
+The en-suites both contain a shower enclosure, basin and w.c.
 Visual inspection of the accessible pipe work, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Heating and hot water

-The property is heated by a gas fired boiler.
+Heating and hot water The property is heated by a gas fired boiler.
 Heating to the rooms is provided by water filled radiators.
 Hot water is stored in a storage cylinder.
+An immersion heater is fitted (not tested).
 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-Drainage

-The property is believed to be connected to mains drainage.
+Drainage The property is believed to be connected to mains drainage.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.

-Fire, smoke and burglar alarms

-The property has a smoke detector.

-The property has a remote door entry system.
+Trite.
+Silloke aliu butulat alatilis The property has a smoke detector.
+The property has a door entry system.
 Visually inspected where appropriate.
 No tests whatsoever were carried out to the system or appliances.